bbulkow/loudframe/play_sdcard_multi/scape-server/SYSTEMD_INSTALL.md

 ### Port already in use
 If you get a "port already in use" error:
-1. Check what's using the port: `sudo lsof -i :8765`
+1. Check what's using the port: `sudo lsof -i :80` (or your configured port)
+2. For port 80, check if Apache or nginx is running: `sudo systemctl status apache2 nginx`
-2. Change the port using the environment variable method above
+3. Stop conflicting services or change the port using the environment variable method above

 ### Can't access from network
 1. Check firewall settings: `sudo ufw status`
-2. If firewall is active, allow the port: `sudo ufw allow 8765/tcp`
+2. If firewall is active, allow the port: `sudo ufw allow 80/tcp`

 ## Uninstalling